khongten001/tidykit-fp/README.md

    - Never reuse keys
    - Store keys securely

-2. IV/Nonce Usage:
-   - Use unique IV/nonce for each encryption
-   - Never reuse IV/nonce with the same key
-   - For CTR and GCM modes, nonce reuse is catastrophic

-3. Mode Selection:
+2. Algorithm Selection:
-   - For new applications, prefer GCM mode
-   - Use CBC mode for file encryption
-   - Use CTR mode for streaming data
+   - Use XOR encryption only for basic data obfuscation
-   - Always use authenticated encryption (GCM) for network protocols
+   - Blowfish is suitable for legacy systems
+   - Consider modern alternatives for new applications

-4. Additional Security:
+3. Additional Security:
-   - For CBC mode, consider adding HMAC for authenticity
-   - Keep encryption keys and authentication keys separate
+   - Keep encryption keys separate from other application data
-   - Use strong random number generators for key/IV generation
+   - Use strong random number generators for key generation
+   - Consider adding additional authentication mechanisms

 ## 🌐 Platform Compatibility